The Criterion Collection: Ultra HD Blu-ray

-Eclipse

-Eclipse is a line started in 2007 separate from the Criterion Collection.
-It is described by Criterion as "a selection of lost, forgotten, or overshadowed classics in simple, affordable editions".

 Streaming as The Criterion Channel

-After forays in providing titles from the Collection as streaming video-on-demand (VOD) in partnership with other companies - Mubi (formerly The Auteurs, 2008), Hulu Plus (2008) and TCM's FilmStruck (2016) - Criterion titles found themselves without an online home when FilmStruck announced it would be shutting down in 2019.
+After forays in providing titles from the Collection as streaming video-on-demand (VOD) in partnership with other companies – Mubi (formerly The Auteurs, 2008), Hulu (2011–2016) and TCM's FilmStruck (2016–2018) – Criterion titles found themselves without an online home when FilmStruck announced it would be shutting down on November 29, 2018.
 The company stated in a blog post that it was "trying to find ways we can bring our library and original content back to the digital space as soon as possible".

-A month later, Criterion announced the launch of their own standalone subscription service, The Criterion Channel available to subscribers in the United States and Canada.
-The Channel's offerings include rotating playlists, temporarily licensed films (and some television offerings) from a variety of studios and rights holders alongside streaming editions of CC releases replete with special features.
+A month later, Criterion announced their own standalone subscription service, The Criterion Channel, available to subscribers in the United States and Canada.
+The service began on April 8, 2019.
+The Channel's offerings include rotating playlists, temporarily licensed films (and some television offerings) from a variety of studios and rights holders alongside streaming editions of Criterion Collection releases replete with special features.
 The Channel also hosts some original content, including academic overviews and curated introductions as well as featuring some Janus-owned titles that have yet to be released on physical media.
-The Channel - and Criterion - also have a close relationship with HBO Max, WarnerMedia's streaming platform, which frequently also houses Criterion-released titles.
+Criterion maintains a close relationship with Warner Bros.
+Discovery's streaming platform HBO Max, which frequently also houses Criterion-released titles.